simonskayi/NoteDown/README.md

 # NoteDown
 This is a note taking application where users can note down points at a workshop, meetings, at a special program...etc.
 Notes are saved using android room database.
-Users can view , edit and delete the notes from the list.
+Users can perform all CRUD operation with the app.